What are county and municipal levy limits?

 For towns with a population

-under 3,000, a town board may adopt a resolution to exceed the levy limit, which is approved by electors at a special town meeting.
+less than 3,000, the town board may adopt a resolution to exceed the levy limit, which is approved by electors at a special town meeting.
 The steps are listed below.

-Hold a town board meeting – at the meeting by majority vote the board members approve exceeding the levy limit.
-If it is approved, the board prepares a written resolution of the
+Hold a town board meeting – at the meeting, the town board proposes and approves, by majority vote, a specific levy limit increase amount.
+If approved, the board prepares the written resolution

-Post public notices for the special town meeting – must post in three public places at least 15 days before the special town meeting.
-It should state that the board approved exceeding the levy limit by an increase of "X" amount, which the electors will be voting on at this special town meeting.
+Post public notices for the special town meeting – must post in three public places at least 15 days (but not more than 20 days) prior to the special town meeting.
+It should state, as a separate agenda item, that the board approved exceeding the levy limit by a percentage increase of "X%" and a dollar increase of "X" amount, which the electors will be voting on at this special town meeting.

-Hold special town meeting – for the electors to vote on the town board's resolution proposing to exceed the levy limit by "X" amount.
+Hold special town meeting – for the electors to vote on the town board's resolution proposing to exceed the levy limit by a percentage increase of "X%" and a dollar increase of "X" amount.
 The vote must be on the exact amount approved by the town board.
+A majority vote of the electors is needed to approve the levy limit increase proposed and approved by the town board.
+If approved, the clerk prepares the written resolution

-If approved, the town must provide DOR with the following within 14 days:
+If approved, the town must provide DOR with the following documents within 14 days:

 - Town board resolution proposing to exceed the levy limit (signed and dated)

-- Public notice for the special town meeting
+- Public notice for the special town meeting, including where it was posted and when it was posted

 - Resolution of electors approving to exceed the levy limit (signed, dated, with voting results)